NOAA-OWP/nwm-post-processing/StyleAndApproach.md

 Tests don't have to be perfect - just make sure they're there *and correct*.
 The only thing worse than no tests are wrong tests.

+## Dead Code

+Delete dead code as soon as possible.
+This application suite will end up being complicated and dead code serves as nothing but a collection of red herrings when it comes to development and debugging.
+The second functions and files are no longer needed, delete them.

 ## Style

 ### It's not 1987